Measuring AI Ability to Complete Long Software Tasks: Extrapolation

-When forecasting when AI systems will be capable of autonomously generating large economic value and when they will be capable of catastrophic actions, it is necessary to choose a concrete threshold for horizon length.
-We chose one month (approximately 167 working hours for a fair comparison with humans, since humans cannot work 24/7) for two reasons.
-First, \citet{ngo2023tagi} writes that a 1-month AGI (defined as an AI that outperforms most knowledgeable humans who are given 1 month of work hours, i.e. 167 hours, to perform the task) would necessarily exceed human performance both at tasks including writing large software applications or founding startups (clearly economically valuable), and including novel scientific discoveries.\footnote{Note that our forecasts concern AI with a 1-month horizon on software tasks, not 1-month AGI, because we evaluate models only on software and research tasks.
+\paragraph{Extrapolating towards one-month-horizon AI} To forecast when AI systems may be capable of autonomously producing large economic value and potential catastrophic actions, we chose one month (approximately 167 working hours for a fair comparison with humans, since humans cannot work 24/7) for two reasons.
+First, \citet{ngo2023tagi} writes that a 1-month AGI (defined as an AI that outperforms most knowledgeable humans who are given 1 month of work hours, i.e. 167 hours, to perform the task) would necessarily exceed human performance at economically valuable endeavors like writing large software applications, founding startups, and making novel scientific discoveries.\footnote{Note that our forecasts concern AI with a 1-month horizon on software tasks, not 1-month AGI, because we evaluate models only on software and research tasks.
 Nevertheless, given past correlations in different areas of AI performance, 1-month (167 hours) time horizon AI may be significantly generally capable.} Second, one month is around the period when new hires at a company begin to complete onboarding and generate economic value,\footnote{Onboarding ``can last from a few weeks to more than a year'' \citep{zielinski_optimize_onboarding}, and employees often start generating economic value midway through the onboarding process.} and so an AI with a horizon of 1 month could be capable of acquiring context like a human employee, allowing it to complete high-context as well as low-context tasks.

-In this section, we attempt to forecast when AIs will reach a 50\%-time horizon of 1 month, because it intuitively seems that a system capable of this length of task, even at 50\% reliability, would be transformative for our society, including potentially being proficient in capabilities that could threaten society with catastrophic harm.
+We cannot rule out that a system capable of 1-month tasks, even at 50\% reliability, could be transformative for our society, potentially including the ability for catastrophic harm.

-\paragraph{Sensitivity analysis} Although extrapolation is always imperfect, forecasting AI horizon lengths far into the future is much more sensitive to changes in doubling rate than to constant factors in horizon length.
-For example, a naive extrapolation based on o1's time horizon of 39 minutes and a past doubling time of 218 days (3.2x/year) predicts that AIs will reach a 1-month 50\% time horizon (roughly 8 doublings over o1) about 4.8 years after the release date of o1.
-A 2x increase in doubling time would delay the 1 month point by a further 4.8 years, but a 2x constant factor decrease in horizon length would only delay it by 0.6 years.